AUV-IITK/Anahita/README.md

-# AUV Triton
+# AUV Hyperion

-This repository contains the code for our second underwater vehicle `Triton`.
+This repository contains the code for our second underwater vehicle `Hyperion`.

 ## How to build the repository?